 Lastly, there were three young innovators from Kombolcha who were brought to the event by Blue Moon Agribusiness Hub in Addis.
 Following their presentation of their robotics project, they stated that they intend to attend a robot competition in the USA and that they require some assistance.
 As there is FABLAB a fabrication laboratory initiative at our school (Alle School of Arts & Design) where they could possibly make their prototypes, I was able to put them in touch with the Director to see if what they can access from there.

 All in all, the day really gave me an insight on the state of youth spaces in Ethiopia and allowed me to share my thoughts, recommendations and questions with other young people from all over the country and from diverse professions.
 As a young person and as a young artist, this was a great opportunity.

 I would like to thank the British Council Ethiopia and in particular the Arts Team for the opportunity, without whom I would have never had the opportunity to take part in this forum.

 I would also like to take this opportunity to really encourage the British Council to continue identifying opportunities such as this, where the Creative Sector can engage in and with relevant stakeholders beyond the production and showcasing of creative outputs.
-The idea of engaging the sector in broader development discussions is very new for Creative practitioners other than those involved in academic institutions and I really see the potential impact attending these kinds events will have both for the country and the creative industry as a whole.
+The idea of engaging the sector in broader development discussions is very new for creative practitioners other than those involved in academic institutions and I really see the potential impact attending these kinds of events will have both for the country and the creative industry as a whole.

 By Robel Temesgen